54: No Such Thing As Domesticated Furniture

 But in the UK, it's 667.

-All right, we're gonna have to move on to our final facts.
+All right, we're going to have to move on to our final facts.

 How did the shoe material go out?